 Other amendments to the IPA Act through Public Act 102-0662 create obligations for the Agency to "encourage participating projects to use a diverse and equitable workforce and a diverse set of contractors."
 Under new subparagraph (P) of Section 1-75(c)(1), the Agency must optimize the procurement of RECs from utility-scale projects located in communities eligible to receive Energy Transition Community Grants.
-To "optimize" procurement from those areas, the Agency proposes that bids received through competitive procurements for proposed projects located in Energy Transition Community Grant communities that meet price benchmarks and otherwise qualify would be selected first, regardless of price, prior to selecting other bids.
+To "optimize" procurement from those areas, the Agency proposes that bids received through competitive procurements for proposed projects located in Energy Transition Community Grant communities would receive a downward price adjustment of 10% of the lowest bid received for use in ranking bids received, thus making those bids more competitive on the basis of price.
+For example, if the bidder of a project located in an Energy Transition Community Grant community submits a strike price of \$65 and the lowest bid received is \$50, then the Energy Transition Community Grant bidder would receive a downward price adjustment in its bid of \$5 (10% of \$50).
+The price adjusted bid of \$60 would be evaluated against all other bids, and if selected the Energy Transition Community Grant bidder would receive the initial bid price of \$65.
+This price adjustment will provide an opportunity to "optimize" the procurement of Energy Transition Community Grants through a competitive process.

 Section 1-75(c-10)(3) directs the Agency to develop requirements for applications and include in its bid evaluation methodology preferences for bidders that utilize a higher percentage of equity eligible contractors.
-The Agency is considering whether applications should require bidders to submit a plan demonstrating compliance with the minimum equity standards that apply to the Agency's noncompetitive procurement programs under Section 1-75(c-10) (described in more detail in Chapter 10).
-Based on a review of the plan submitted by a bidder, the Agency would then identify bids that demonstrate comprehensive compliance above and beyond minimum requirements and give such bids priority over other bidders that bid the same price.
-Also under consideration is providing a beneficial price adjustment of 10 percent for bidders whose have submitted a comprehensive compliance plan and not just a plan that meets minimum commitments.
+The Agency will require applications from bidders to demonstrate compliance with the minimum equity standards under Section 1-75(c-10) (described in more detail in Chapter 10).
+Based on a review of the plan submitted by a bidder, the Agency would then identify bids that demonstrate comprehensive compliance above and beyond minimum requirements and propose a bid evaluation price adjustment that increases as the portion of contract value flowing to equity eligible persons or contractors increases above the minimum equity standards.
+This bid evaluation price adjustment would be on a sliding scale based on the equity eligible commitment above the 10% minimum requirement.
+For example, if a bidder commits to using equity eligible contractors for 50% of the project's development, then the price adjustment would be based on the ratio of 50% to the 10% minimum (or 5 times the amount of the minimum equity commitment).